eacton/CAGEF/Lesson_1/Lesson1.md

 library(devtools) # or library('devtools')
 ```

-Likewise, you can install many packages at once:
+Likewise, you can load many packages at once:

 ```r